jEnbuska/none-dux/README.md

       nonedux.clearState({statistics: data}) //this should be as fast as expected ~(0.1 ms) let allChildren= nonedux.statistics._getChildrenRecursively();
       console.log(allChildren.length); // 10 000

-      // When a child is accessed for the first time an internal location has been created
+      // When a child is accessed for the first time an internal location is created

       const copy = deepClone(data);
       //After state map has been created it has to be updated when state is changed nonedux.clearState({statistics: copy}); //Now the whole operation takes about 100 times longer

       //After app has been run for a long time and lot of data has been in action the internal state map will eventually grow

-      //Workaround
       const anotherCopy= deepClone(data);
       //Clear references clears the subjects state map in less than ~0.1 ms nonedux.statistics.clearReferences();